 Most of us, when we think about New Years, think about resolutions.
 My resolutions were probably similar to some of yours; how we can fix ourselves, our bodies, organize our homes, and the list goes on and on.
 And come February, or maybe even March, frustration would set in that nothing much had changed, and of course, my inner critic just wouldn’t stop.

 After the holidays, I find that I am really tired and my energy is low.
-This is probably due to over-scheduling, over-doing, and definitely under sleeping.
+This is probably due to over-scheduling, and definitely under sleeping.
 I always know when I need some self-care because that is when Lavender essential oil starts to smell really good to me.
 I have an interesting relationship with Lavender.
 It’s not my favorite essential oil.
-Perhaps it’s because the synthetic version was so overused in the past.
-But when I’m feeling run down, it’s my go-to essential oil.
+But when I’m feeling run down, it then becomes my go-to essential oil.

 Lavender is an aromatic “sub-shrub” that is native to the Mediterranean region of Europe.
-The Latin name for Lavender is Lavandula Angustifolia and it is a member of the Labiatae family.
 The best quality Lavender is grown and distilled at higher altitudes, with the main suppliers being France and Bulgaria.
 Lavender, like Rosemary, is a herb that has been around since ancient times.
-The early Greeks and Romans liked to use it to scent their bath water, which makes sense because the name Lavender is from the Latin word lavare which means to wash.
-Thru the ages Lavender has been used for all sorts of things, like embalming fluid, lice, and flea repellent and for healing wounds.
-Lavender was found to be so useful, that in the Middle Ages the Pilgrims brought it with them to the new world.
+The early Greeks and Romans liked to use it to scent their bath water.
+Thru the ages, Lavender has been used for all sorts of things, like scenting bath water, lice, and flea repellent and for healing wounds.

 Lavender is by far the most popular essential oil in aromatherapy.

-- Healing the skin.
-It is good for burns.
+- Soothing burns.
 (A lot of people use Lavender neat or straight from the bottle.
-I wouldn’t recommend this as your skin can become sensitized to the essential oil.)
+I wouldn’t recommend this as your skin can become sensitized to the essential oil.
+Diluting is always best)

 - Insomnia and sleep issues.